-Students are now allowed to complete one required core class per year from an outside educational institution with approval from the HCS administration.
+Students are allowed to complete one (1) required core class per year from an outside educational institution with prior approval from the HCS administration.
+Seniors who are taking a dual-credit class, have the latitude to leave after their HCS required classes and attend an in-person class at a local college.